mrnoob101101/mrnoob101101.github.io/README.md

-build version of todo list used react-redux
+build version of todo list app used react-redux